QuantumOfThought/miniProject2JeremyMcKowski/README.md

 ## Getting Started
 Please download the following data from github.
+The file uses the gerate data.py, however you do not need that py file to run this.
 I used a kaggle dataset (below) and modifed it with random geolocation data.

+Download this data and place it in a folder called data.
 * [Walmart Sales Data](https://github.com/QuantumOfThought/miniProject2JeremyMcKowski/blob/main/data/Walmart_sales.csv)
+The program will also check for a data folder, if you do not have one it will create the folder for you to place the data in.

 ### Dependencies

 Please install the pip requirements: